Product Introduction (00:00):

 So I'll show you the detent there's on the front right here or on the side, I should say there's a little dot that is solid filled and a dot that is not.
 Basically, if you come back to… You should kind of rotate back slightly, like an eighth of a turn.
 The light is not gonna be able to turn on and that's where you hit that detent that you gotta really push on before.
 Okay.
 Actually, I'm on the detent right now.
 That's the detent.
 And I really got a pull before I can actually start loosening the cap to change out the battery.
 So that's a little feature they built into this to allow you to actually force the light off without it starting to come unscrewed.
 And obviously the battery flying out.

-But another cool thing about the slide that is important to note, I really like that the battery is removed through the front.
+But another cool thing about this light that is important to note, I really like that the battery is removed through the front.
 That means once you put this on the pistol, you don't have to constantly take the light off.
 You literally just have to drop a new battery in.
 Light can stay on your pistol.
 And I that's something that I really like.
 As far as mounting this to the pistol itself, we're going to loosen the thumb screw.
 It already has the proper Picatinny rail section here in the center.

 We're gonna be mounting this to this Glock 48 MOS, which does have the Picatinny section here on the bottom.
 We are going to loosen the thumb screw.
 And when you push on it, you'll see that the little Picatinny section moves away that allows it to go onto the pistol.
 So there we go.
 We've rocked it onto the section.
 Now we're just going to tighten this down.
 So I've hand tightened this a little bit to keep it from falling off, but now we're gonna take a flathead screwdriver, and we're not gonna over… We're not gonna really tighten this sucker down because we don't wanna warp the frame or anything, but I've got it to where I start meeting a little bit of resistance.
 I'm just using two fingers on the flathead screwdriver itself.
 And I'm just gonna do like a… Like a quarter turn just with two fingers.
 And that should be good to go.
 If it starts to come loose, you can obviously tighten that down a little bit more.